dogukanaktas/github-profile/README.md

 > [Live Site](https://github-profile-search-angular.netlify.app/ "Go to the Angular App")

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.